Prologue

 “It was back when we were in college,” Kristen explains.

 “All of you went to college together?”
 I ask.
-It doesn’t seem likely, but who knows.
+It doesn’t seem likely, but who knows?

 “Auden and I did.
 We met Aleks at a bar during a winter break,” Kristen tells me.
+“The hockey team in Detroit hired Auden to be his translator.”

 Maybe he doesn’t like it when she talks about their relationship.
 Some people are super private about personal details.

 “Lucky Lou’s?”
 Auden asks.
-“No, it’s on Park Road close to all the Montford bars.”
+“No, it’s on Park Road, close to all the Montford bars.”

 “Montford is a neighborhood in Charlotte with bars and restaurants,” Kristen explains.

 I appreciate that she takes the time to fill in the gaps.
 She’s very personable and easy to be around.
-Not that the other aren’t—everyone has made me feel welcome.
+Not that the others aren’t—everyone has made me feel welcome.
 There’s something special about people who take the extra step to make others feel included.

 It’s the exact opposite of many of the hockey players’ girlfriends I knew in the Anaheim hockey world.